 I responded, “Everyone already knows what I’m talking about.”
-He agreed and I asked him, “So does this guy deliver great service?”
+He agreed, and I asked him, “So does this guy deliver great service?”

 Most people would agree that they know what good customer service is.
 People know when they get it.
 They even know how to give it.
 Then why is it so hard to get people to do it.
 There are technical aspects to service, and sometimes there is training for a specific job on how to handle complaints, resolve problems, refer to the right people, etc. All of these are skills that are taught.
 But, from the beginning, good customer service has nothing to do with skill.
-It is all about common sense and, most important, attitude.
+It is all about common sense and, most importantly, attitude.

-A seventeen year old kid was recently fired from a job at an ice cream parlor.
+A seventeen-year-old kid was recently fired from a job at an ice cream parlor.
 I asked him why.
 His response was, “I didn’t say thank you.”

-He went on to tell me, “After thinking about it, the manger was right.
+He went on to tell me, “After thinking about it, the manager was right.
 I should say thanks to the customer.
 It is the nice thing to do.”
 There it is.
 Common sense!
 You see, he knew.
 Everybody knows!

 So, why doesn’t everybody do it?
 The answer is simple.
 They just don’t have the right attitude, and that’s okay.
 Not everyone is cut out for a job in front of the public.
 The old adage of “hire the attitude and train the skill” couldn’t be truer in this situation.